pbierkortte/Data-Driven-Web-App/README.md

 ## Problem
-* Create a web app that consumes Bitly's API and present the results in an easy-to-understand way[^1]
+* Create a web app that consumes Bitly's API and present the results in an easy-to-understand way

 ## Solution
 ### API